 Profit Margin Calculator

-Enter your revenue and costs to calculate gross profit margin and net profit.
-Results update instantly.
+Enter your revenue and costs to see gross profit margin and net profit.
+Results update live as you type.

 Profit margin measures how much of every dollar of revenue your business keeps as profit after expenses.
 There are two types most businesses track: